measurement-kit/measurement-kit/doc/api/common/error.md

 # HISTORY

 The `Error` class appeared in MeasurementKit 0.1.0.
+The `ErrorContext` class, the `MK_DEFINE_ERR` macro, and the macros to compute absolute offsets all appeared in MeasurementKit 0.2.0.